melxx001/melxx001.github.io/_drafts/universal-react-redux-typescript.md

 Since webpack will be used to compile and bundle the code, The `tsconfig.json` above will be used by the IDE and also to compile all the code into to a folder `_tsc` in order to run coverage.
 See the coverage section below.

+Note that the target is `es6` instead of `es5` because I didn't want the coverage to be skewed due to the transpilation.

 ### React

 ### Webpack